What’s the buying process look like for a route?

 All your main questions regarding income, understanding paychecks, etc. should be able to be answered during this stage.
 While many people will get consultation before they’re at this point, this step is the most critical time for getting consultation.

-Step 5: Contact the seller for a ride-along.
+Step 5: Contact the seller for a ride-along or do an on-site evaluation

 The ride-along is the final stage of the route buying decision process.